Oppenheimer Holdings

-Oppenheimer Holdings is an American multinational independent investment bank and financial services company offering investment banking, financial advisory services, capital markets services, asset management, wealth management, and related products and services worldwide.
+Oppenheimer Holdings Inc. is an American multinational independent investment bank and financial services company offering investment banking, financial advisory services, capital markets services, asset management, wealth management, and related products and services worldwide.
 The company, which once occupied the One World Financial Center building in Manhattan, now bases its operations at 85 Broad Street in New York City.

 History

-Originally created as Oppenheimer & Company, Oppenheimer Holdings was founded in 1950 when a partnership was created to act as a broker-dealer and manage related financial services for large institutional clients.
+Originally created as Oppenheimer & Company and named for German-American investment broker Max E. Oppenheimer (c.
+1899–1964), a Jewish refugee from the Nazis who advised the Synagogue Council of America and worked at a New Hampshire real estate firm, a Bay Area savings and loan association, and Lehman Brothers, Oppenheimer Holdings was founded in 1950 when a partnership was created to act as a broker-dealer and manage related financial services for large institutional clients.
 While the 1960s and 1970s was a time of great prosperity for the company, the origins of the firm trace back to 1881.
 After re-configuring operations in 1975, Oppenheimer & Co. formed three operating subsidiaries: